 ICT is a powerful and ever-increasing business tool to enable communication, data processing, reporting, and improved organisational efficiency.
-In the year to 31 March 2016, £296,000 was spent on new ICT equipment and software.
-This included sums in respect of the Virtual Desktop Infrastructure (VDI), enhancing ICT security and business continuity arrangements, Electronic Document and Records Management System (EDRMS) and the on-going replacement programme for PCs and printers.
+In the year to 31 March 2017, £226k was spent on new ICT equipment and software.
+This included sums in respect of the Virtual Desktop Infrastructure (VDI), enhancing ICT security and business continuity arrangements, asset management software and the on-going replacement programme for PCs and printers.
 Training continues to be provided to ensure all development-based staff can maximise the use of PCs to improve communication and reduce administration.

-In accordance with Bield's ICT Strategy, further extensive ICT Projects are planned for future years including piloting of wi-fi in schemes, upgrading the telecoms system and the completion of virtual desktops within the ICT infrastructure.
+In accordance with Bield's ICT Strategy, further extensive ICT Projects are planned for future years including piloting of wi-fi in schemes, upgrading the telecoms system, replacing the core housing management system and digitalising analogue technology.
 There also remains an increasing need to enhance ICT security in order to ensure that data remains secure and stored appropriately.
 All of these significant projects form a key part of Bield's continuous improvement programme.